unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/calendar_ffi.rst

         See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_iso_datetime>`__ for more information.

+    .. js:function:: set_ns(ns)

+        Sets the fractional seconds field of this datetime, in nanoseconds

+        See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.nanosecond>`__ for more information.

 .. js:class:: ICU4XGregorianDateTime

     An ICU4X DateTime object capable of containing a Gregorian date and time.